pingcap/docs/tidb-storage.md

 The first thing to decide for a data storage system is the data storage model, that is, in what form the data is saved.
 TiKV's choice is the Key-Value model and provides an ordered traversal method.
 There are two key points for TiKV data storage model:

 + This is a huge Map (similar to `std::Map` in C++) , which stores Key-Value pairs.
-+ The Key-Value pair in the Map is ordered in the binary order of the Key, which means you can Seek the position of a particular Key, and then call the Next method to get the Key-Value pairs larger than this Key in an incremental order.
++ The Key-Value pair in the Map is ordered according to Keys' binary order, which means you can Seek the position of a particular Key and then call the Next method to get the Key-Value pairs larger than this Key in incremental order.

-Note that the KV storage model for TiKV described in this document has nothing to do with tables in SQL.
-This document does not discuss any concepts related to SQL and focuses on how to implement a high-performance, high-reliability, distributed Key-Value storage such as TiKV.
+Note that the KV storage model for TiKV described in this document has nothing to do with tables of SQL.
+This document does not discuss any concepts related to SQL and only focuses on how to implement a high-performance, high-reliability, distributed Key-Value storage such as TiKV.

 ## Local storage (RocksDB)